lamek/beginner-dart/docs/curated/prob-03-string-manipulation.md

 ### Explore More Problems:

-You can find more problems related to strings in the [Strings category](../categories/strings.md).
+You can find more problems related to strings in the [Variables and Data Types category](../categories/variables.md).